-Education Partnership: Parents are asked to sign the Home-School Agreement every year and to support your child with their home learning tasks.
-Every term we have 'Stay and Play' English and Maths sessions in each class and we hold 'Open Classrooms' giving the children the opportunity to share their learning from throughout the term with their parents.
-We invite parents to join us at various special occasions during the year, including the Harvest Festival, Christmas plays and carol concerts and summer plays.
+Parent visits to school: In normal times, we have termly 'Stay and Play' English and Maths sessions in each class.
+We also invite parents to join us at various special occasions during the year, including the Harvest Festival, Christmas plays and carol concerts and summer plays.
 We will also invite parents into school to help out with special events and class trips.
-Many of our after-school clubs are run by parents with particular qualifications, skills and enthusiasms.
-Please let us know if you would like to be involved.